 Grab your tripod and go take photos.
 There is also the mysterious effect of the low-slung sun that is perfect for photography enthusiasts.

-In the European winter the cultural calendar swings into full action with late night exhibitions, heated indoor museums and busy schedules at opera houses and theaters.
+In the European winter the cultural calendar swings into full action with late-night exhibitions, heated indoor museums and busy schedules at opera houses and theatres.

 What is better than festival food, fireworks and counting down in some foreign language?
 European capital cities like Rome, Dublin, Barcelona or Florence celebrate New Years like there really is no tomorrow.
 Millions of locals gather around major attractions like the Eiffel Tower in France, the Piazza in Florence, or Oosterdok in Amsterdam.

 One of the most popular places to celebrate New years is in Scotland.
 The Scottish New Year’s Eve celebrations are called Hogmanay and was originally established by the Vikings.
-Edinburgh hosts the biggest party of all the Scottish cities an people come from literally all over the world come together to experience the interesting Scottish traditions, huge firework displays and music performances.
+Edinburgh hosts the biggest party of all the Scottish cities.
+People come from literally all over the world come together to experience the interesting Scottish traditions, huge firework displays and music performances.
 The Great Britain New Year tour will take you to Edinburgh on New Years’ eve.

-Winter time in Europe is time to eat, drink and get cozy.
+Wintertime in Europe is time to eat, drink and get cosy.
 Europe is the perfect place for winter warmers that are meant for the freezing winter months.
 Top winter treats not too miss are Belgian Waffles and Belgian hot chocolate, steaming Italian pasta and Swiss Fondue!

 Should you consider visiting Europe in the winter?
 The answer is a resounding YES!
 Travelling to Europe ‘out of season’ makes absolute sense, especially if you are looking for a digital detox or just fully experience the nuances of Europe in winter.
 Read more about our tours to Europe on this page and if you have any questions feel free to pop them in the comment section below!